Advice to Parents:

 However, the fact is that marijuana is illegal in most states, and this fact has big consequences for its users.
 Once a young person has joined an “outlaw” activity, there is less constraint in moving on to other outlawed activities, such as harder drugs.

-However, if you join the cultural hysteria about illegal drugs–the kind of hysteria that classed marijuana as a Schedule 1 substance, meaning that it is dangerous and has no medical value–your child will not take you seriously.
+However, if you join the cultural hysteria about illegal drugs–the kind of hysteria that classities marijuana as a Schedule 1 substance, meaning that it is dangerous and has no medical value–your child will not take you seriously.
 He knows better.
-Middle school children know more about drugs than most U.S. congressmen.
+Middle school children know more about drugs than most U.S.congressmen.
 So you better catch up with what your child already knows.
 Start educating yourself by reading Dr. Andrew Weil’s From Chocolate to Morphine.

-It is important to learn the distinction between street drugs used for recreation and avoidance of the challenges of growing up, and psycho-active substances used for serious exploration of spiritual healing and awakening.
-Psychoactive substances have been used by young people as part of traditional adolescent initiation ceremonies for millennia, so adolescents are sometimes unconsciously seeking this kind of initiatory experience.
+An important distinction to learn is the difference between street drugs used for recreation and psycho-active substances used for serious exploration of spiritual healing and awakening.

-Some modern chemical psychedelics also, in the right setting, with the right kind of adult guidance, and with the right intention, can have therapeutic and spiritual uses, such as LSD, DMT, and MDMA.
+There are modern chemical psychedelics which also, in the right setting and with the right intention, can have therapeutic and spiritual uses, such as LSD, DMT, and MDMA.
 These same drugs, however, can be misused as recreational drugs and their casual use can lead to much worse hard drug use.
-And, again, expert adult guidance is needed, and not readily available, since these drugs are illegal.

 Unfortunately, the U.S.legal system does not provide for any subtlety in classification for all these substances (natural and chemical).
 Like marijuana, they are all considered dangerous and of no medical value, just like heroin, cocaine, and meth-amphetamine.
-There is now, for the first time since the 1960s, some serious research going on into therapeutic uses of both the natural psycho-active substances used by native cultures and modern chemical psychedelics. (see www.maps.org).
+There is now, for the first time since the 1960s, some serious research going on into therapeutic uses of both the natural psycho-active substances used by native cultures (peyote, ayahuasca, ibogaine, and psilocybin mushrooms) and modern chemical psychedelics (MDMA, L:SD, and DMT).
+For more information on research approved by the FDA, see www.maps.org.
 Another resource for current research and almost anything else you might want to know about drugs is www.erowid.org.

 Find out what, exactly, is the nature of your child’s involvement with drugs.
-If they have a serious interest in using “sacred plants” in connection with ancient shamanic techniques for accessing spiritual reality, this needs to be treated in a different way than if they are using street drugs to get “high” recreationally, or to avoid growing up, or to self-medicate a serious underlying psychological disturbance. .
+It’s not likely, but possible, that they have a serious interest in using “sacred plants” in connection with ancient shamanic techniques for accessing spiritual reality.
+Native adolescent initiation ceremonies often involve the use of a mind-altering substances, so there is a many thousand year history of tribal young people using substances for the purpose of testing their courage and finding out who they are.
+This use is very different from a recreational interest in “getting high,” or using drugs to avoid growing up, or self-medicating a serious underlying psychological disturbance.